 In 2015, while the La Línea scandal swirled, Jimmy Morales, a comedian who’d never held public office, won Guatemala’s presidency on the infamous slogan of “not a thief, nor a crook.”
 Four years later, Morales finds himself in a constitutional showdown with the UN-backed anticorruption body, known as the CICIG, as Guatemala turns back to politics as usual.

-As such, the current five-candidate 2019 field contains many familiar faces: Former First Lady Sandra Torres, who lost in a landslide to Morales in the 2015 runoff, is making her third bid for the presidency.
+As such, the 2019 candidate field contains many familiar faces: Leading early polls is former Attorney General, anticorruption leader, and Morales opponent Thelma Aldana.
+Former First Lady Sandra Torres, who lost in a landslide to Morales in the 2015 runoff, is making her third bid for the presidency.
 Zury Ríos, daughter of the late dictator Efraín Ríos Montt, is running for a second time, this time representing the Values (Valor) party.
 Alejandro Giammattei of the Let’s Go (Vamos) party is making his fourth run.
 Rounding out the field are attorney José Guillermo Alfredo “Freddy” Cabrera of the Everybody (Todos) party and businessman Mauricio Radford, who heads the Strength (Fuerza) coalition.
-Former Attorney General, anticorruption leader, and Morales opponent Thelma Aldana’s name has also been floated but she’s not made any official decisions yet.

 President Mauricio Macri’s biggest challenger to a second term might not be another person, but an economic recession.
 The Argentine president has weathered a rough road trying to get the country back on its feet and in the good graces of international markets after more than a decade of kirchnerismo.
 Though his Let’s Change (Cambiemos) coalition fared better than expected in 2017 midterms, the country now finds itself hit with rising inflation and interest rates, and a contracting economy.